capfredf/talks/llvm-dev-23/script.md

 First of all, we really want to type as less as we can.
 Like here, we have a struct with a very long name, I know I exagerated a little bit.
-It is really annoying that we that we need to type all the symbols without code completion or use copy and paste.
+It is really annoying to type all the symbols or even use copy and paste.
 But with code completion, users can hit tab and the result gets completed

-In addition, code completion should be able to offer more relevant context-aware information.
+Moreover, code completion should be able to offer context-aware information.
 As in this case, we have defined two structs, Apple and Banana, the function getApple that takes a reference to an apple.
 We also have one apple instance and banana instance.
 When we hit tab after the letter "f" at the call site of getApple, showing both identifiers `fruitIsBanana` and `fruitIsApple` seems to leave something to be desired because `fruitIsBanana` is not an apple whatsoever.
 Ideally our system should complete f with fruitIsApple.